 YAF’s request to bring Robert Spencer to campus under review

-Editor’s Note: This information is now out of date.
-For the latest on this story, please check out this article.
+Editor’s Note: For the latest on this story, please check out this article.

 By Benjamin Pontz, News Editor